tudelft3d/msc_geomatics_thesis_template/README.md

 It contains all the parts that are required and is structured in such a way that most/all supervisors expect.
 Observe that the MSc Geomatics at TU Delft has no formal requirements, how the document looks like (fonts, margins, headers, etc) is entirely up to you.

-We basically took the template `arsclassica` (by Lorenzo Pantieri), which is an adaption of the original `classicthesis package from André Miede, added the front/back matters (cover page, copyright, abstract, etc.), and gave examples for the insertion of figures, tables and algorithms.
+We basically took the template *KOMA-Script scrbook*, added the front/back matters (cover page, copyright, abstract, etc.), and gave examples for the insertion of figures, tables and algorithms.

 > It is not an official template and it is not mandatory to use it.